suhayabahmed678-create/Mini-File-Sorter/README.md

 The program uses file extensions to classify files and provides a structured summary output.

 This project demonstrates core concepts from File Handling and Software Design using Python.

+ How It Works
+Program selects a base directory
+Iterates through all files
+Extracts file extensions
+Maps extensions to categories
+Stores results in a dictionary (bucket)
+Prints a grouped summary